 Thus, this brings us to a complex point.
 A pound of flesh can be traded for debt, we don’t always have to trade dollars-to-dollars or dollars-to-donuts.
 We can make all sorts of odd trades.

 If I decide not to read a book today, the trade-off may be that down the road I don’t know the final question on jeopardy.
 If I cheat on a test, I trade ethics for a good grade.

 The idea that the physical must always be traded for something physical isn’t exactly right.
 A bowl of food can be traded for an action, an action can be traded for an idea, etc.

 I would express this as: While the rules of physics are constant, one can trade between the physical, logical, ethical, and moral.

 The Art of the Trade, Cheating, and the Realted Metaphysic Morals and Ethics

 We generally think of trades as economic, as trade-offs in business, or as political, as trade-offs between policy and politics for example (what we might call the economics of politics), but trades happen everywhere.

 With this in mind, knowing how to make a good trade and informally consider opportunity cost between the physical, logical, ethical, and moral (between the different areas of life) is a key to managing your own life and to interacting with others.

 Ideological absolutist solutions don’t tend to work, because if a person comes to the table offering nothing to trade, they are taking an absurd position which spits in the eye of the natural law.

-When we trade glass beads for gold, we make an unequal physical trade, when we make an unequal physical trade, we also trade away some morals, for we have traded away some degree of ethics.
+When we trade glass beads for gold, we make an unequal physical trade.
+When we make an unequal physical trade, we also trade away some morals, for we have traded away some degree of ethical justice.
 It always works like this, this is how trade-offs work in conjunction with the human condition.